 So, a lot of the customer reviews state that the battery sucks.
 I wouldn’t go so far as to say that, but it did begin to lose its juice after a while.
 But the second lithium battery pack that I purchased with it came in handy.
 I simply switched them out and threw the dead one on the charger (which comes with it, by the way).

-The fact that it’s lithium also meant that it had a bit more juice, as in: gusto.
+The fact that its lithium also meant that it had a bit more juice.
 And perhaps that’s why it drained quicker than other cordless trimmers.
 But I’d rather have one that works amazing for a short period than one which putter along for a few hours.

 I’m not a mighty person, by any means.
 So lugging around a heavy tool all afternoon while I do my yard work can be pretty awful.
 But this one is less than 6lbs and carried easily from place to place.
 I never grew tired of holding it, which came in handy when I had to lift it higher to trim so hedges.